Why Wheaton Precious Metals Corp. (WPM)’s Most Recent Report Reveals Some Hints About Its Future

 BMO Capital Markets gave a rating of “Outperform” to WPM, setting the target price at $57 in the report published on March 08th of the previous year.

-During the last 5 trading sessions, WPM fell by -0.33%, which changed the moving average for the period of 200-days by -20.12% in comparison to the 20-day moving average, which settled at $33.68.
-In addition, Wheaton Precious Metals Corp. saw -23.69% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, WPM rose by +5.83%, which changed the moving average for the period of 200-days by -16.20% in comparison to the 20-day moving average, which settled at $33.46.
+In addition, Wheaton Precious Metals Corp. saw -19.24% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for WPM